SoopaKhell/dmenu/README.md

 My fork of dmenu.
 I no longer use this, I now use rofi.

 I'm not even sure if it has any patches.
-I think I just changed the colors.
+I think I just changed the colors and font.

 # installation